 Related articles: Lisbon to Sintra – Cascais to Sintra – Estoril to Sintra

-There are a lot of benefits of visiting Sintra as a part of a small group tour.
+There are many benefits of visiting Sintra as a part of a small group tour.
 Sintra is a destination where the main tourist sights are spread across a wide region of steep hills, and a tour eliminates the hassle of public transport.
 Portuguese tour guides are enthusiastic and knowledgeable, and the tours also cater for more worldly visitors.

 • Sintra Highlights Full-Day Tour (€65)

-Unfortunately, Sintra can get very crowded in the summer.
-There can be long queues for admission tickets, the tourist buses run out of space and there can even be long queues in Rossio station.
+Unfortunately, Sintra often gets very crowded in the summer.
+This can mean long queues for admission tickets, tourist buses running out of space, and even long queues in Rossio station.

-Our key advice is to start a day trip to Sintra early in the day, or else try to avoid the peak hours of 11:00-15:00.
-Admission tickets can be purchased beforehand (please see GetYourGuide.com) to avoid some of the queues.
+Our key advice would be to start a day trip to Sintra early in the day, or try to avoid the peak visiting hours of 11am to 3pm.
+Admission tickets can be purchased in advance to avoid some of the queues.
 Another tip to avoid the crowds is to visit the Palácio Nacional da Pena in the morning, as most visitors arrive in the afternoon when following the route of the 434-tourist bus.

-There are quieter monuments and attractions in Sintra, our favourite is the Palácio de Monserrate.
+There are quieter monuments and attractions in Sintra, and the best is the Palácio de Monserrate.

 • Convento dos Capuchos